jbrems/next-cache-poc/README.md

 ## 5. Static endpoint
-As well as static pages, Nextjs will also prerender GET route handlers statically during the build process.
+As well as static pages, Nextjs will prerender GET route handlers statically during the build process.

 This means that during the build process a random pokemon is picked which will be served any time the GET route is being called.

+You can opt out of this behavior by reading the `headers()` or `cookies()`, or calling `noStore()` (currently called `unstable_noStore()`) in the route handler, or by specifying `export const dynamic = 'force-dynamic'` in the route file.

+(i) In this project the statically rendered route is `/api/pokemon/static`.

 (i) This cache is embedded in the built code bundle and will persist untill a new build process creates a new code bundle.

-(i) You can opt out of this behavior by reading the `headers()` or `cookies()`, or calling `noStore()` (currently called `unstable_noStore()`) in the route handler, or by specifying `export const dynamic = 'force-dynamic'` in the route file.

 (i) Since there is no build step when running the dev server, this cache only applies to the production server.